 Lawyers Volunteering for the Arts (LVFA) was set up in 2012 by a group of London law firms who wanted to offer pro bono legal support to non-profit arts organisations.

-Residency partners: people we work with on our residency programmes
+Residency partners: people we work (or worked) with on our residency programmes

 The Horniman Museum